erlmachinedev/erlbox/README.md

 # erlbox
-A small box to organize Erlmachine code
+A small box to organize Erlang code